Breijen/recolon/README.md

 - Comparison Operators: ```==, !=, >, <, >=, <=``` for comparisons.

 ## Usage
-Write Recolon programs in files with a .rcn extension and execute them using the Recolon interpreter.
+Write Recolon programs in files with a .rcn extension and execute them using the Recolon interpreter (once available).

 ### Syntax
 ```